parklab/xTea/README.md

 		+ Install sortedcontainers
 		`conda install sortedcontainers -y`

 	+ numpy, scikit-learn, and pandas
 		+ Install numpy, scikit-learn and pandas
 		`conda install numpy scikit-learn=0.18.1 pandas -y`

+	+ DF21 (this is used to replease scikit-learn, which is complained by several users for version incompatible)
+		+ Install DF21
+		`pip install deep-forest`

 6. Note: bwa and samtools need to be added to the $PATH.